 Another message.
 Yes, another message about the diseases going around your kids’ school.
-Whooping Cough.
+Croup.
 Strep.
 Flu.
-RSV.
+Respiratory syncytial virus.
 Just looking at the words is enough to send mamas and daddies into a panic.
 The CDC said that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
 So what can you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and tiredness.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and fatigue.
 Additionally, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutant sources (cleaning products, poorly maintained or dirty heating and cooling or humidification units, smoke, etc)
+- Pollutants (cleaning products, improperly maintained or unclean heating and cooling or humidification units, smoke, etc)

-So all this information – what is it for?
+So all this info – what is it for?
 What do you do?
-How can you make sure you and your kiddos aren’t breathing sullied, virus-inducing air?
+How can you make sure you and your little ones aren’t breathing contaminated, virus-inducing air?

 Luckily, we have options.